Emomali Rahmon: Religion policy

 During a 2010 Organisation of Islamic Cooperation session in Dushanbe, Rahmon spoke against what he called the misuse of Islam for political ends, claiming that "Terrorism, terrorists, have no nation, no country, no religion...
 Using the name 'Islamic terrorism' only discredits Islam and dishonors the pure and harmless religion of Islam."

-Membership in Hizb ut-Tahrir, a militant Islamic party that aims to overthrow secular governments and unify Tajiks under one Islamic state, is illegal and members are subject to arrest and imprisonment.
+Membership in Hizb ut-Tahrir, a militant Islamic party that aims to overthrow secular governments and unify Muslims under one Islamic state, is illegal and members are subject to arrest and imprisonment.

 The Islamic Renaissance Party of Tajikistan (IRP) is a banned Islamist political party and has been designated a terrorist organization since 2015.

-In 2017 the government of Tajikistan passed a law requiring people to "stick to traditional national clothes and culture", which has been widely seen as an attempt to prevent women from wearing Islamic clothing, in particular the style of headscarf wrapped under the chin, in contrast to the traditional Tajik headscarf tied behind the head.
+In 2017, the government of Tajikistan passed a law requiring people to "stick to traditional national clothes and culture", which has been widely seen as an attempt to prevent women from wearing Islamic clothing, in particular the style of headscarf wrapped under the chin, in contrast to the traditional Tajik headscarf tied behind the head.

+By 2024, the Salafi movement and polygamy became popular in Tajikistan, despite both officially being banned by the government.

 Personal life

 Family

-He is married to Azizmo Asadullayeva and has seven daughters and two sons.
+He is married to Azizmo Asadullayeva and has nine children.
 Two of his children, Rustam Emomali and Ozoda Rahmon, are senior officials in his administration, while another, Zarina Rahmon, was appointed deputy head of Orienbank in January 2017.
-Rustam is believed to be prepared by his father to succeed him as leader of Tajikistan.
+Rustam is widely believed to be his father's successor.

-In the summer of 2021, coronavirus ravaged the country, and Emomali Rahmon's sister reportedly died in a hospital of COVID-19 on 20 July.
+Rahmon had a sister, who reportedly died in a hospital of COVID-19 on 20 July 2021.
 According to local media, her sons physically assaulted the national health minister and a senior doctor.

+One of his grandchildren reportedly purchased a luxury three-bedroom beachfront apartment on Dubai's Palm Jumeirah when he was just nine years old.
+The property, now valued at over $1.3 million, continues to generate approximately $55,000 in annual rental income.

 Name changes

 In March 2007, Rahmonov changed his surname to Rahmon, getting rid of the Russian-style "-ov" ending.
 He also removed the patronymic, Sharipovich, from his name altogether.
 Rahmon explained that he had done so out of respect for his cultural heritage.
-Following the move, scores of governments officials, members of parliament, and civil servants around the country removed Russian-style patronymics and "-ov" endings from their surnames.
-In April 2016, Tajikistan officially banned giving Russian-style patronymics and surnames to newborn children.
+Following the move, scores of government officials, including members of parliament and civil servants, also removed Russian-style patronymics and "-ov" endings from their surnames.
+In April 2016, Tajikistan officially banned giving Russian-style patronymics and surnames to newborn Tajik children, with children from minority and mixed families retaining the right to their traditional surnames.